open/close all folders

 - The Genesis Wave in the Star Trek Novel Verse.
 Based on the genesis device from Star Trek II: The Wrath of Khan, the weapon fires a reality-warping wave of energy programmed to Terraform worlds in its path - to make them resemble the homeworld of the aliens who built it.
 Launched from an Asteroid Thicket, it destroys/reforms several planets in the Genesis Wave series.

 - Lensman had interdimensional PLANETS fired at fifteen times the speed of light through hyperspace.
 Two to crush the enemy planet and one to supernova their star for good measure.
 This was followed by an intergalactic combined psychic attack...which barely worked.

 - And to a lesser extent, planetary sized antimatter bombs, focusing the full output of a sun into a single beam, heavily armed planets fitted with FTL drives and heavy armament or simply used as nutcrackers...

 Live Action TV

-- Not sure if it counts, but in Stargate SG-1, one of the Goa'uld sends an asteroid bomb on a collision course with Earth.
-If this troper recalls correctly, it is from outside the solar system.
-And thus from interstellar space.
+- In Stargate SG-1, one of the Goa'uld sends an asteroid bomb on a collision course with Earth from outside the solar system.

 - Doctor Who has had a few of these over the years, possibly the most famous being The Hand Of Omega which was a weapon to manipulate solar systems.